matrix-org/matrix-appservice-bridge/README.md

 ## `RoomLinkValidator`
 This component validates if a room can be linked to a remote channel based on whether it conflicts with any rules given in a rule file.
-The filename is given in `opts` for `Bridge`, though you may also set the rules as an object instead.
+The filename is given in `opts.roomLinkValidation.ruleFile` for `Bridge`, though you may also set the rules as an object instead by setting `opts.roomLinkValidation.rules`.
 The format for the file (in YAML) or the object is as follows:
 ```javascript
 {